 - 7 Do You Have a Drinking Problem?

 What is Inflammation?

 Inflammation is a process.
 In this process, your white blood cells and the things they make protect you from infection from outside invaders such as:

 Nevertheless, in some diseases such as arthritis, your immune response system, the body’s defense system, triggers inflammation even when there are no outside invaders to fight off.
 These are called autoimmune diseases.

 - Acute (short-lived): Acute inflammation usually goes away within hours or days.

 - Chronic (long-lasting): Even after the first trigger is gone, chronic inflammation may last months or years.
-Conditions associated with chronic inflammation include:
+Conditions associated with chronic diseases and inflammation include:

 - Heart disease